michelalorandi/concept_tagging_module/README.md

 where the tags set assumes the following values: all, pers, pers_org, pers_lang, pers_ev, pers_art, pers_art_gpe or pers_art_gpe_norp.

 With the command `python training_set_generation.py -h` we can see the help message.

+The `./stanford-corenlp-full-2016-10-31` folder is used in the generation of new datasets for the execution of the CoreNLP TrueCaseAnnotator.

 ### Evaluation
 For the evaluation part, the `./conlleval.pl script` can be used as follow: